Professor Marc-Emmanuel Dumas, PhD MEng MSc BEng BSc FRSB FRSC

 Research led by Professor Dumas targets innovative metabolomics approaches to better understand the key challenges in the integrative control of metabolism, blending genomics and microbiomics in systems medicine.
 He focusses mostly on the role of the microbiome (but not limited to) in metabolic and cardiorespiratory diseases as well as in chronic inflammation, including neuroinflammation, and certain types of cancers.

-Since Sept 2020, he is CNRS investigator and group leader at UMR8199 in Lille, France.
+Since Sept 2020, he is CNRS investigator and group leader at UMR8199 in Lille, France and is co-Director of the Imperial-University of Lille-CNRS International Research Project in Integrative Metabolism which was launched in 2023.
 He also holds an Adjunct Professorship at McGill University's Genome Innovation Centre and Department of Human Genetics in Montréal, Canada.

 et al., 2022, The gut metabolite indole-3 propionate promotes nerve regeneration and repair, Nature, Vol:607, ISSN:0028-0836, Pages:585-+